alilleybrinker/alilleybrinker.github.io/content/about.md

 [GitHub] &middot; [Bluesky] &middot; [Twitter / X] &middot; [Mastodon] &middot;
 [LinkedIn] &middot; [Hacker News] &middot; [Lobste.rs] &middot; [Reddit]

+### Getting in Touch

+I don't check every platform equally often.
+If you want to get in touch, the best ways to do it are to direct message me on [Bluesky] or [Twitter / X].

+My preference is Bluesky.
+I am still on Twitter / X because there are key communities I am part of which are still there.
+I would love to leave someday.

+If you want to chat securely, ask me for my Signal username.

 [GitHub]: https://github.com/alilleybrinker
 [Bluesky]: https://bsky.app/profile/alilleybrinker.com